alex42p/chainbot/data/README.md

 - `DISCORD_CHANNEL_ID`: Comma-separated list of channel IDs to scrape.
 - `DISCORD_TEST_CHANNEL_ID`: For testing mode.
 - `USER_ID`: The Discord user ID of the persona to mimic.
-- `PERSONA_DATASET_PATH`: Path to the output dataset file (e.g., `data/samples.txt`).
+- `DATASET_PATH`: Path to the output dataset file (e.g., `data/samples.txt`).

 **Usage**:
+1. Create another [Discord bot](https://discord.com/developers/applications) to scrape message data.
-1. Set environment variables in `.env`.
+2. Set environment variables in `.env`.
-2. Run `python data/collector_bot.py`.
+3. Run `python data/collector_bot.py`.
-3. It will log in, collect messages from channels, and overwrite the dataset file with new samples.
+4. It will log in, collect messages from channels, and overwrite the dataset file with new samples.

 **Notes**:
 - Filters out short messages, links, mentions.